I p' me, tu p' te

-The song was Geolier's entry for the Sanremo Music Festival 2024, the 74th edition of Italy's musical festival which doubles also as a selection of the act for the Eurovision Song Contest, where it won the public vote and finished in second place.
+The song served as Geolier's entry for the Sanremo Music Festival 2024, the 74th edition of Italy's musical festival which doubles also as a selection of the act for the Eurovision Song Contest, where it won the public vote and finished in second place.

 Music video

 A music video to accompany the release of "I p' me, tu p' te", directed by Davide Vicari, was first released onto YouTube on 7 February 2024.